Skip to content

 return Collection._load_cached(rw_str)

-# Arrow-native path: accept an in-memory Arrow table / dataset.
+# Arrow-native path: accept in-memory Arrow tables, datasets, readers, and

 table = _apply_column_map_aliases(table, column_map)